 Dr. Evans used the example of an enormous adult elephant staying chained to a small stake due to its memory of the past.
-As a younger, smaller elephant, it couldn't pull away from the stake.
-As an adult, it could get loose, but the memory of the past keeps the strong elephant chained because it believes it can't break free.
+As a younger, less powerful elephant, it couldn't pull away from the stake.
+As an adult, it could easily get loose, but the memory of the past keeps the older, stronger elephant chained because the chain convinces the animal it can't break free.

-Name common mindsets that hold men back from fully living out their strength and biblical authority.
+Name common mindsets that hold guys back from fully living out their strength in Christ and continuing to dwell in the past.

 All of us have gone through difficult experiences.
-Joseph's example is poignant but not isolated.
-Joseph got through those days by recognizing that God was with him.
+Joseph's example is unique but he is not alone in having challenging days.
+Joseph got through those hard days by recognizing that God was with him.
 God is with you as well.
-And He was with you during the challenging experiences in your past.
+And He didn't abandon you during the challenging experiences of your past.

 Dr. Evans said Joseph had to forgive yesterday.
-This meant no longer seeking revenge, sulking, or staring at the past but trusting that God knew how to turn it around for good.
+This meant no longer seeking revenge, sulking, or staring at the past, but trusting that God knew how to turn it around for good.

 Do you need to forgive someone or something?
 It might even be yourself.
-Identify benefits of forgiveness that you learned from the video teaching.
+What are benefits of forgiveness that you learned from the video teaching?